-You already understand what it takes from a financial perspective run a household and are probably pretty adept at managing money and keeping yourself in a position where your financial discipline is high.
+You already understand what it takes from a financial perspective to run a household and are probably pretty adept at managing money and keeping yourself in a position where your financial discipline is high.

 That sort of financial discipline and knowledge will come in handy if you are faced with an unexpected divorce.
-While there will be many issues swirling around your head- custody issues with the kids, the emotional components to divorce and the turning over of your entire world, just to name a few- it is likely that handling money on a personal level will not be a significant stressor for you.
+While there will be many issues swirling around your head- custody issues with the kids, the emotional components to divorce, and the turning over of your entire world, to name a few- it is likely that handling money on a personal level will not be a significant stressor for you.

-Being financially independent can mean less stress and more peace of mind during a divorce
+Being financially independent can mean less stress and more peace of mind during a divorce.

 There is a fine line between being a committed spouse and leaving yourself vulnerable financially in the event of a divorce.
 Being able to act if you need to, without the financial assistance of your spouse, can come in handy.

 Let's go into some steps you can take in your life to set yourself up for financial security during your marriage.
 By taking these steps now, you can prevent issues for yourself down the road.